- Sleep Aids

-Our editor’s pick is the Douglas Mattress from Novosbed, a memory foam bed that conforms closely to the sleeper’s body in order to help align the spine and reduce pressure points in the neck, shoulders, lower back, and other sensitive areas.
+Our Editor’s Pick is the Douglas, a memory foam bed that conforms closely to help align the spine and reduce pressure points in the neck, shoulders, lower back, and other sensitive areas.
 The bed is constructed with comfort layers of gel memory foam and ‘Elastex’ foam, which provides support that is comparable to natural latex.
 A high-density polyfoam base layer reinforces the mattress and ensures a flat, even sleep surface.

 The Douglas also isolates motion transfer to a significant extent and produces no noise when bearing weight; both of these qualities may be beneficial to couples.
 The mattress sleeps fairly cool, as well, due in part to a cover crafted with fabric derived from eucalyptus leaves.
 The Douglas Mattress is ‘Medium Firm,’ or a 6 on the 1-10 firmness scale, making it suitable for most sleepers in the average weight group (130 to 230 pounds) and the heavy weight group (more than 230 pounds).

 The mattress has a below-average price-point and shipping is free-of-charge for most Canadians.
-The Douglas by Novosbed is backed by a 120-night sleep trial and a 15-year warranty.
+The Douglas is backed by a 120-night sleep trial and a 15-year warranty.